 Q: Does Green Pot affect Blaster?
 [Top]

-First, Green Pots do speed up the animations of your attacks, but since their animations get canceled by Bobbing, this effect is largely meaningless.
+The full explanation behind how Green Pot affects Blaster is a little complicated (be warned: lots of "buts" and "howevers"), but basically, Green Pots do speed up the animations of Blaster's attacks, but since their animations get canceled by Bobbing, this effect is largely meaningless.
 Green Pots don't automatically make you faster; the amount of hits you do is ultimately determined by how quickly you can combo.

 However, it was discovered that Green Pots allow you to cancel animations slightly faster than normal, and that it's possible to break the 17 hits/9.5 sec limit of No-Reload and achieve 19 hits of Magnum Punch & Double Blast+one use of Hammer Smash+Bunker Buster Explosion in 8.61 sec at 1 AS.

 HOWEVER, the only way you're going to achieve this is if your cancels are frame-perfect 100% of the time.
 Realistically, the increased ani-cancel speed is going to be near impossible to take advantage of since you're performing the combos manually, so a Green Pot won't do anything for you in the end.

 But it's worth noting Green Pots do have an effect on skills that aren't usually animation-canceled.
 The most notable of these is Detonate - with a Green Pot+DSI, you can use back-to-back Detonates faster and improve your mobility.